HichamAl/SQL-injection-ctf/README.md

 To run the ctf you need to follow these steps:

-1. clone this git repository.
+1. clone this git repository. (you can use: VSCODE)

 2. open up a terminal.